 Employers should ensure that exposure to UV is reduced by implementing the following control strategies: Once the assessment is completed the identified risks must be controlled.
 Often a combination of risk control measures may be needed to address the risk factors.
 These controls can be grouped in the following way:

 Can the work process, or tasks be eliminated?

-As it is difficult (or impossible) to eliminate UV radiation, other control measures are needed.
+This is not usually possible, and as i t is difficult (or impossible) to eliminate UV radiation, other control measures are needed.